 The plan is create a big plane, like a bomber or transport — they specifically mention the B-52, B-1, and C-130 — to carry, launch, and recover much tinier drones with payloads of up to 100 pounds.

-Whatever DARPA may be looking at, there's absolutely no concrete plans for any aircraft remotely big enough to pack a set of piloted combat aircraft.
+In a way, drones are still very close to their philosophical heritage as cruise missiles.
+Although they reflect different developmental genealogies in many ways, neither is able to maneuver or respond to a changing situation as rapidly as a piloted aircraft.Whatever DARPA may be looking at, there's absolutely no concrete plans for any aircraft remotely big enough to pack a set of piloted combat aircraft.
 The Air Force already flies great big radar planes like the AWACS, which are basically flying air traffic control towers.
 They fly tankers, to provide fuel to keep all the aircraft in the air.
 This talk of midair refueling and aircraft launching and landing on board other aircraft shows what the Air Force is thinking.
 It's not trying to build a humongous Avengers-style flying ship.
 But it is slowly but surely trying to build a flying airbase.
 Each of these airborne capabilities replicated onboard a larger aircraft basically simulates one building or task occurring at a terrestrial base.

 The interest in creating flying analogues to airbases gives us clues about what is happening deep in the Air Force's psyche.